 The Antarctic Treaty firstly declared that countries and people could use the continent for "peaceful purposes only," thus demonstrating that arms limitation was a motivating factor in the treaty creation.
 10 However, the Treaty further allows for scientific investigation in the region, and encourages cooperation amongst the nations engaging in scientific research.
-11 The negotiating countries wanted to promote scientific research, though did not want to allow the land grab to continue.
+The negotiating countries wanted to promote scientific research, though did not want to allow the land grab to continue.
 Thus, the Treaty specifies that, while it is in force, no country shall claim sovereignty or attempt to create rights of sovereignty in Antarctica.
 12 By preventing sovereign claims, the signatories ensured the continued existence of a peaceful Antarctic and also prevented future conflict over the control of potential resources.
 Further, the Treaty purports to cover the geographic region of Antarctica including ice shelves, but does not attempt to go beyond the limits of the land, therefore excluding the high seas from the

 Thirty years after signing the Antarctic Treaty, parties adopted the Madrid Protocol.
-14 The Madrid Protocol expanded on the Antarctic Treaty by determining that, in addition to ensuring that Antarctica would be used for peaceful purposes and scientific research, the Antarctic's ecosystem should be protected and so it designated the region as a "natural reserve."
-15 This Protocol recognized that Antarctica occupied a unique position in the world, including prior designations of the region as a conservation area, to support its claims that protection of the Antarctic ecosystem served all mankind's interests.
-16 Therefore, the Madrid Protocol designated the Antarctic, "a natural reserve, devoted to peace and science."
-17 To ensure this, the Madrid Protocol contains specific goals to avoid harming the environment, including limiting adverse effects on climate patterns and air and water quality, and avoiding activities that would be detrimental to the environment, further endanger already threatened species, or significantly alter the environment of the region.
-Additionally, like the Antarctic Treaty, the Madrid Protocol calls for cooperation amongst the states to promote scientific research while maintaining the underlying goal of keeping Antarctica a neutral area with no single country having sovereignty.19 the United States and the Soviet Union, from using the Antarctic as a place to stockpile weapons, and while trying to accomplish this, it created a protected area for research and exploration that was free from division because no country could claim sovereignty.
+The Madrid Protocol expanded on the Antarctic Treaty by determining that, in addition to ensuring that Antarctica would be used for peaceful purposes and scientific research, the Antarctic's ecosystem should be protected and so it designated the region as a "natural reserve."
+This Protocol recognized that Antarctica occupied a unique position in the world, including prior designations of the region as a conservation area, to support its claims that protection of the Antarctic ecosystem served all mankind's interests.
+Therefore, the Madrid Protocol designated the Antarctic, "a natural reserve, devoted to peace and science."
+To ensure this, the Madrid Protocol contains specific goals to avoid harming the environment, including limiting adverse effects on climate patterns and air and water quality, and avoiding activities that would be detrimental to the environment, further endanger already threatened species, or significantly alter the environment of the region.
+Additionally, like the Antarctic Treaty, the Madrid Protocol calls for cooperation amongst the states to promote scientific research while maintaining the underlying goal of keeping Antarctica a neutral area with no single country having sovereignty.

+The Madrid Protocol highlighted the importance of the Antarctic ecosystem protection and transformed the Antarctic Treaty System from a Cold War era anti-arms race agreement to an environmental protection one.
+The Antarctic Treaty initially served to promote peace and prevent nations, primarily the United States and the Soviet Union, from using the Antarctic as a place to stockpile weapons, and while trying to accomplish this, it created a protected area for research and exploration that was free from division because no country could claim sovereignty.
 This also meant that no country could completely exploit the resources of the region.
 Then, the Madrid Protocol used these goals, namely its freedom from sovereignty claims, to declare the area a nature reserve and to promote the environmental protection of Antarctica and its fragile ecosystem.